OscarFromNZ/InstagramMutualFollowerChecker/README.md

 ### "Username not found"
 - Make sure the username is spelled correctly
-- The account must exist and be public
 - Check the username on Instagram's website first